abiodunjames/slate/source/includes/_authentication.md

 > Make sure to replace `example-app-id` with your appid and `example-app-key` with your appkey.

+Vtion uses `appid` and `appkey`  to allow access to the search API.
+You can request for your application Id and application Key by sending a mail to [info@vtion.ai](maito:info@vtion.ai).
+Vtion expects `appid` and `appkey` to be included in all API requests to the server in a header that looks like the following:

+`appid: example-app-id`
+`appkey: example-app-key`

+# Searching Product feed

 ```shell
 curl --location --request POST "https://api.vtion.ai/v1/search" \
   --header "appid: example-app-id" \